CoenHordijk/SAP-BO-WebI-file-analyzer/README.md

 An excelfile is created in the same directory as the WID-file, with the same name plus extension .xlsx Tested with Business Objects 4.3 \ Jupyter Lab \ Python 3.12.1

-Disclaimer: This code is still in beta, use it at your own risk.
+Use this code at your own risk.